Frequently Asked Questions

 What if we need to reach our child during class?

-Please do not contact students during class via personal devices.
+Please do not contact students directly during class.
 If there is an emergency, contact The Gloam.
 Otherwise, please allow students to stay fully engaged.

 Is it appropriate for neurodiverse learners?